'A Strange Loop' earns a leading 11 Tony Award nominations

 No end in sight for Ukraine war as Putin hails Victory Day

-Russian President Vladimir Putin used a major patriotic holiday Monday to again justify his war in Ukraine but did not declare even a limited victory or signal where the conflict was headed, as his forces continued to pummel targets across the country with few signs of significant progress.
+Russian President Vladimir Putin used his country's biggest patriotic holiday Monday to again justify his war in Ukraine but did not declare even a limited victory or signal where the conflict is headed, as his forces pressed their offensive with few signs of significant progress.

+More human remains found at Lake Mead as reservoir's water level plunges

+More human remains were found at Lake Mead over the weekend, less than a week after a body in a barrel was discovered at the reservoir.

 Alberta mother and child found dead, RCMP investigating